Our 5 Core Values

 The Holy Spirit

 Man was created to exist forever.
-He will either exist eternally separated from God by sin or in union with God through forgiveness and salvation.
+He will either exist eternally separated from God by sin or with God through forgiveness and salvation.
 Heaven and hell are places of eternal existence.

 The Bible is God’s word to all men.
 It was written by human authors, under the guidance of the Holy Spirit.
 It is the supreme source of truth for Christians.